gabeh33/HeapCorruptionVisualizer/README.md

 [lacraig2's pandaheapinspect](https://github.com/lacraig2/pandaheapinspect) with a few key differences:
 * The ability to analyze any target program that uses libc's malloc() function to allocate memory chunks
 * Output the information in a way that is easy to understand and shows how the chunks are stored in memory
-* Detect when a memory leak or corruption attack has occurred
+* Detect when a memory leak or corruption attack has taken place

-## Getting Started
+## Overview

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This section will detail some prerequisites, my goals with the project, motivation, and high-level implementation details.
+If you would like to try the tool for youself, skip to the [Getting Started](#getting-started) section.

 ### Prerequisites